- Yaws is a chronic infectious disease caused by Treponema pallidum subspecies pertenue.

-- Yaws can be eradicated as humans are the only reservoir.
+- It has long been considered that yaws can be eradicated because humans are the only reservoir.

-- A recent finding has shown that that a single, oral dose of the antibiotic azithromycin can completely cure yaws, opening up prospects for large-scale treatment of affected populations.
+- The discovery in 2012 that a single, oral dose of the antibiotic azithromycin can completely cure yaws has reopened the prospects of yaws eradication.

 The disease is found primarily in poor communities in warm, humid and tropical forest areas of Africa, Asia, Latin America and the Pacific.

-Yaws is transmitted through direct (person-to-person) non-sexual contact with the fluid from the lesion of an infected person.
+Yaws is transmitted through direct (person-to-person), non-sexual contact with the fluid from the lesion of an infected person to an uninfected persons through minor injuries.
 Most lesions occur on the limbs.
 The initial lesion of yaws is teemed with the bacteria.
-Contact with this fluid, especially among children who play together and sustain minor injuries, leads to transmission of infection.
 The incubation period is 9–90 days (average 21 days).

 About 75% of people affected are children under 15 years old (peak incidence occurs in children aged 6–10 years).
 Males and females are equally affected.

-Overcrowding and poor socio-economic conditions facilitate the spread of the yaws.
+Overcrowding, poor hygiene and socioeconomic conditions facilitate the spread of the yaws.
 Without treatment, infection can lead to chronic disfigurement and disability.